How to Become an APRN

 Steps to Becoming an APRN

-Before becoming an APRN, nurses need to fulfill certain requirements.
-These include earning an undergraduate and graduate degree, passing the National Council Licensure Examination (NCLEX) and other necessary certification exams, gaining clinical experience, and passing a national APRN certification exam based on the specialty.
+Before becoming APRNs, nurses need to fulfill certain requirements.
+They must earn an undergraduate and graduate degree, pass the National Council Licensure Examination (NCLEX) and other necessary certification exams, gain clinical experience, and complete a national APRN certification exam based on their chosen specialty.

-Employers may require RNs to obtain basic life support (BLS) or advanced cardiac life support (ACLS) certifications.
+Employers may require RNs to obtain basic life support or advanced cardiac life support (ACLS) certifications.

 While specific criteria regarding licensure and experience may differ depending on location and school, the basic requirements remain similar.